 In my youth, I was very awkward around strangers and the task of speaking to an Aunt, Uncle or Cousin was even extremely nerve-wracking to me.
 Because of this, I pour a lot of energy into introducing my son to as many people as possible in these early months.
 I [...]

 “Really?
 Wow, that is very cool; of course, you can.”
 I keep answering and telling my little one as his story and abilities become more and more grandiose in his story.
-He is 8 and can tell quite the tall tale when it comes to his physical [...]
+He is 8 and can tell quite the tall tale when it comes to his physical and athletic [...]